goFrendiAsgard/No-CMS/readme.md

 Module
 ------
 * Your module must be located at modules directory (your_no_cms_installation_path/modules)
-* Your module must have an "installer controller" to make it install-able
+* Your module can have an "installer controller" to make it install-able
 * Your module must be consist of at least 3 subdirectories (models, views, and controllers)
 * If you are not familiar with CodeIgniter MVC pattern, you should read CodeIgniter documentation first